mattbowa/Online-Booking-System/README.md

 ### Improvements
 The project was developed back in 2012 when I had just started learning  web programming.
 Through the experience, I gained confidence in my coding capabilities,  gianed practical experience with the principles of software development, and learned of the importance of using a version control system (the hard way!).

 If I was to do this project over again, I would  improve my code by taking take a more object oriented design approach (especially with PHP), and commenting the code.
+**Please note that support for this system has been discontinued**

 -------------------------------------------------------------------------------------------------------------------------------